 Saving & Scheduling Reports

 Once you’ve put together a report, you can save it to run again later.
 Not only that, you can have TUNE generate a similar report for you on a regular basis.
 You can get more details in our Saving & Scheduling Reports article.

 Approving / Rejecting Conversions

 One of the main functionalities of the conversion report is the ability to manage conversions.
 It is often the case that you or an advertiser will have to audit your conversions and reject some already existing conversions, or approve conversions that were marked as pending and needed to be verified.

 Conversions may be rejected because the user who converted on the product or service has requested a refund and the partner does not get commission for refunded sales.
 Other times the conversion could have been created fraudulently, and needs to be scrubbed from the reports.

 There are several ways to modify the status of a conversion.
 If you are singling out one or a few selected conversions to be rejected, you can quickly do so in the Status column in the report itself:

 If an offer has conversion approval enabled, pending conversions can be approved or rejected as well from the conversion report.
-When a conversion is set to pending status, it won’t appear in the affiliate’s stats.
-However, they can still view the pending conversion on their end if you allow them to view pending conversions (you can control what statuses the affiliate can view in the Affiliate network settings).
+When a conversion is set to pending status, it won’t appear in the partner’s stats.
+However, they can still view the pending conversion on their end if you allow them to view pending conversions (you can control what statuses the partner can view in the Partner network settings).
 Conversions from proxy IP addresses can also come in as pending.
 In both situations, you must manually approve or reject the conversion.

 Group Approval/Rejecting Conversions